elastisys/terms/terms-of-service.md

 The incident causes or may cause an adverse effect on the Customer's business or a critical function does not work, or work with response times that are inferior to the agreed-upon time.
 - **MINOR INCIDENT**: All other incidents.

-**MANAGED SERVICES** means delivery of Elastisys Compliant Kubernetes and Additional Services operated by Elastisys.
+**MANAGED SERVICES** means delivery of Welkin and Additional Services operated by Elastisys.
 The Customer does NOT have administrative access to Environments.
 Managed Services are offered with two Plans: Standard Plan and Premium Plan.

 **NODE** means a data plane (worker) Node in Kubernetes and may be either a virtual or a physical machine.